FISCO-BCOS/FISCO-BCOS-DOC/en/docs/manual/get_executable.md

 ## docker image

 From v2.0.0 version, we provide the docker image for the tag version.
-Corresponding to the master branch, we provide image of `lastest` tag.
+Corresponding to the master branch, we provide image of `latest` tag.
 For more docker tags please refer to[here](https://hub.docker.com/r/fiscoorg/fiscobcos/tags).

 build_chain.sh script adds the `-d` option to provide docker mode building for developers to deploy.
 For details, please refer to [here](build_chain.html#id4).